cfaabegone/website/pages/docs/faq.md

 as it doesn't respect cookie exceptions and installed addons, while also being fingerprintable.

+### Can LibreWolf protect my public IP address?

+No. If you care about protecting your IP address, you should use a VPN or even better use the Tor Browser.

+### How do I disable IPv6?

+Instead of disabling IPv6 in the browser, we recommend enabling the **IPv6 privacy extension** at the OS level. macOS and Windows users are already covered, but some Linux distros do not enable it by default.

 ## Usability

 ### What are the most common downsides of RFP (Resist Fingerprinting)?